StackExchange/StackExchange.Metrics/README.md

 A sampling gauge simply reports the last recorded value at every reporting interval.
 They are similar to an aggregate gauge which only uses the "Last" aggregator.
 However, there are two differences:

 1. In a sampling gauge, if no data has been recorded in the current snapshot/reporting interval, then the value from the previous interval is used.
 Whereas, an aggregate gauge won't report anything if no data was recorded during the interval.
-2. The sampling gauge does not use locks to achieve thread safety, so it should perform slightly better than the "Last" aggregator.
+2. The sampling gauge does not use locks to achieve thread safety, so it should perform slightly better than the "Last" aggregator, especially in highly concurrent environments.

-If the last recorded value is `Double.NaN` then nothing will be reported to Bosun.
+If the last recorded value is `Double.NaN`, then nothing will be reported to Bosun.

 ```csharp
 var sampler = collector.GetMetric("my_sampler", new BosunSamplingGauge());